kprotty/zap/blog.md

 First, let's check out `spawned_threads`.
 Since it's handled atomically with `idle_threads`, this gives us a choice on how we want to "wake" up a thread.
 If theres idle/sleeping threads, we should of course prefer waking up those instead of spawning new ones.
 But if there aren't any, we can accurately spawn more until we reach a user-set "max threads" capacity. **If spawning a thread fails, we just decrement this count**. `spawned_threads` is also used to synchronize shutdown which is explained later.

 Then theres `notified`.
-Even when theres a "waking" thread, we still don't want `thread.notify`s to be lost as then that's missed wake ups which lead to CPU under-utilization.
-So every time we notify(), we also set the `notified` bit if it's not already.
+Even when theres a "waking" thread, we still don't want `notify()`s to be lost as then that's missed wake ups which lead to CPU under-utilization.
+So every time we `notify()`, we also set the `notified` bit if it's not already.
 Threads going to sleep can observe the `notified` bit and try to consume it.
 Consuming it acts like a pseudo wake up so the thread should recheck run queues again.
 This applies to the "waking" thread as well.
+This keeps at least one other non-waking thread searching for work.
+For `u64`, we could probably extend this to a counter to have more active searching threads.

 Finally there's `idle_threads`.
 When a thread goes to sleep, it increments `idle_threads` by one then sleeps on a semaphore or something.
-A non-zero idle count allows `threads.notify` to know to transition to `signaled` and post to the theoretical semaphore.
-It's the "waking" threads responsibility to decrement the `idle_threads` count when it transitions the state from `signaled` to `waking`.
-Idle threads might also wake up and decrement the idle count if they consume `notified` too.
+A non-zero idle count allows `notify()` to know to transition to `signaled` and post to the theoretical semaphore.
+It's the notification-consuming threads responsibility to decrement the `idle_threads` count when it transitions the state from `signaled` to `waking` or muches up the `notified` bit.
+Those familiar with [semaphore internals](https://code.woboq.org/userspace/glibc/nptl/sem_waitcommon.c.html#__new_sem_wait_slow) or [event counts](https://github.com/r10a/Event-Counts) will recognize this `idle_threads` algorithm.

 ### Shutdown Synchronization

 When the book of revelations comes to pass, and the thread pool is ready to die and ascend to reclaimed memory, it must first make peace with its children to join gracefully.
+For one must not be eager to return, else they risk the memory corruption of others.
 The scripture recites a particular mantra to perform the process:

 Transiton the `state` from whatever it is to `shutdown`, then post to the semaphore if there were any `idle_threads`.
-This notifies the threads that the end is *among us*. `threads.notify` bails if it observes the state to be `shutdown`. `threads.wait` decrements `spawned_threads` and bails when it observes `shutdown`.
-The thread to zero-out the spawned count must notify the pool that *it is time*.
+This notifies the threads that the end is *among us*. `notify()` bails if it observes the state to be `shutdown`. `wait()` decrements `spawned_threads` and bails when it observes `shutdown`.
+The thread to decrement the spawned count to zero must notify the pool that *it is time*.

 The thread pool can iterate it's children threads and sacrifice them to the kernel... but wait, we never explained how the thread pool keeps track of threads?
-Well to keep with intrusive memory, a spawned thread pushes itself to a lock-free stack on the thread pool.
+Well to keep with the idea of intrusive memory, a thread pushes itself to a lock-free stack on the thread pool when it's first spawned.
 Threads find each other by following that stack and restarting/reobserving from the top when the first-born is reached.
 We just follow this stack as well when `spawned_threads` reaches 0 to join them.

 The final algorithm is as follows.
 Thank you for coming to my TED Talk.